 Excerpt 3: When Venture was an old man

-Based on your reading and thinking about your freedoms and Venture Smith’s life, create a poster, Google slide show, song, or poem about Venture.
+Based on your reading and thinking about what freedom means, create a poster, Google slide show, song, or poem about Venture Smith.
 Include what freedom means to you.

 More about Slavery & Freedom: